Dorizzz0610/Python-recursive-web-crawler/README.md

             6. “children”
         - value: value of attribute, which all correspond to the attributes of the class Page defined in the .py file

-    By iterating the list `children` and directly get each element’s feature `id` we are able to return the page-IDs of the children pages given the page-ID of the parent page and vice versa.”
+    By iterating the list `children` and directly get each element’s feature `id` we are able to return the page-IDs of the children pages given the page-ID of the parent page and vice versa.

 - MySQL